 You will model the way for these new sisters.
-Through your words, actions and living by Article II, you will be able to help shape the Delta Gamma of tomorrow.
+Through your words, actions and living by

 This work starts not on Bid Day but as soon as you are elected or appointed to prepare the best new member program for each sister.
 That means appropriately preparing for each event, meeting and experience our new members have along the way.